rubensmoura87/MultiATSM/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a re-submission.
 In this version I have:

-* rewritten several parts of the package to eliminante its dependence on the 'powerplus' package
+* rewritten the *ForecastYields* function to accommodate bond yield forecasts with rolling windows and have updated the vignette accordingly
-* corrected a mistake in the vignette section that refers to the paper replication Candelon Moura (2021)
+* Updated the dataset used in Candelon and Moura (forthcoming), since this paper has now been accepted for publication